 The trouble with working with a whole class of students is knowing what’s needed and when.
 It’s easiest to keep tabs on the most vocal students, but silence does not always indicate confusion or apathy.
 A silent student may not be in need of intervention.
 Even a student who is visibly struggling might not be in need of our help.
-When I watch my own child struggle with a problem, my instinct is to aid him.
+When you watch your own child struggle with a problem, your instinct is to aid him.
 But that often robs him of the opportunity to push through the difficulty and succeed.
-As he gets older, he’s learned to tell me to back off — “no no Mom!
-I want to do it myself.”
-Thank goodness he’s got attitude and will stand up for himself or I might just end up being one of those parents who does everything for her child.
-So how do we know when to act?
+So how do you know when to act?

-If we had super powers, our x-ray, student-empathy vision would help us home in on those students who need us most when they need us most.
-We would be able to see which students are struggling productively and which ones are spiraling out and could use some support.
+If you had super powers, your x-ray, student-empathy vision would help you home in on those students who need you most when they need you most.
+You would be able to see which students are struggling productively and which ones are spiraling out and could use some support.

-One of the best tools we have sometimes is observation and inaction.
+One of the best tools you have sometimes is observation and inaction.
 A teacher’s day is hectic, which can lead to “busyness” in the classroom.
-In other words, we can get so caught up in rushing around to get everything done that it’s hard to slow down when we’re with our students.
-When class sizes are big, we can feel the pressure to keep things moving and to help every student even more acutely.
+In other words, you can get so caught up in rushing around to get everything done that it’s hard to slow down when you're with students.
+When class sizes are big, you can feel the pressure to keep things moving and to help every student even more acutely.

-Instead, and sometimes counter-intuitively, we can slow down and watch our students as they work.
-As we silence our own busyness, we start to notice things we hadn’t seen before.
-We can start to learn the subtle differences in Marco’s face when he’s thinking hard and when he’s totally stuck.
-Now we have the power to intervene when it’s really needed; our inaction leads to precise, efficient action.
+Instead, and sometimes counter-intuitively, you can slow down and watch students as they work.
+As you silence your own busyness, you start to notice things you hadn’t seen before.
+You can start to learn the subtle differences in Marco’s face when he’s thinking hard and when he’s totally stuck.
+Now you have the power to intervene when it’s really needed; your inaction leads to precise, efficient action.

 Ease into inaction

 But doing “nothing” is hard.
-It feels like we aren’t doing our jobs if we are still and silent.
-If that sounds like you, I recommend using a couple Pear Deck tools to help you ease into it.
+It feels like you aren’t doing your job if you are still and silent.
+If that sounds like you, we recommend using a couple Pear Deck tools to help you ease into it.